 As French bomber crews prepare an air raid from a base in England, we learn the story of Matrac, a French journalist who opposed the Munich Pact.
 Framed for murder and sent to Devil's Island, he and four others escape.
 They are on a ship bound for Marseilles when France surrenders and fascist sympathizer Major Duval tries to seize the ship for Vichy.
-Written by

 Ed Stephan <email@example.com>